Violet Siwela: MEC for Agriculture: 2013–2014

-On 18 February 2013, Siwela was appointed to the Executive Council of Mpumalanga by Mabuza, who was then in his first term as Premier of Mpumalanga.
+On 18th February 2013, Siwela was appointed to the Executive Council of Mpumalanga by Mabuza, who was then in his first term as Premier of Mpumalanga.
 He named her to succeed Candith Mashego-Dlamini as Member of the Executive Council (MEC) for Agriculture, Rural Development and Land Administration.
 The opposition Democratic Alliance, criticising various aspects of the reshuffle, said that its "greatest concern" was the appointment of Siwela, whom it considered "a weak leader".
 According to the party, Siwela's appointment was "surely a reward for securing Premier Mabuza's support with ANC structures in the Bushbuckridge region" and "signals a sad day for the agricultural sector in Mpumalanga – a sector in which she has little or no knowledge, or sentiment."

 MEC for Human Settlements: 2014–2016

 Ahead of the May 2014 general election, the ANC Provincial Executive Committee submitted Siwela as one of three possible candidates to stand as the party's candidate for election as Premier, though Mabuza was presumed likely to be re-elected.
 Pursuant to the election, Siwela was re-elected to the provincial legislature, ranked sixth on the ANC's provincial party list, and Mabuza appointed her to his second-term Executive Council as MEC for Human Settlements; she traded portfolios with Andries Gamede.'
-Upon taking office, she said that she would seek to involve her department in job creation, skills development, and public–private partnership.
+Upon assuming office, she said that she would seek to involve her department in job creation, skills development, and public–private partnership.

 During this period, at the ANC's next provincial elective conference at Mbombela Stadium in December 2015, Siwela's term as ANC Deputy Provincial Secretary expired.
 Instead of standing for re-election, she stood for – and won – election as Deputy Provincial Chairperson, serving under Mabuza, who was re-elected to his third term as Provincial Chairperson.
 She succeeded David Dube in that position.

 At the same time, she remained in the Human Settlements portfolio until 17 August 2016, when Mabuza announced a reshuffle in the aftermath of recent local government elections.
 Siwela was sacked from the Executive Council, to be replaced by Speedy Mashilo, and became an ordinary Member of the Provincial Legislature.